leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 First of all, we navigate to the players of the tournament.
 In previous sections we have extracted the tournament ids from the detail url with a Regex.
 It happens that when you navigate to `https://www.toernooi.nl/sport/players.aspx?id={tournament_id_here}` you will go to the players overview page of that tournament.
-We have done navigating to these url many time alread, so I am not going to show it again here.
+We have done code wise navigation many times earlier, so I am not going to show it again here.

 Like previous page the pinpointed data is located within a table and the table cells contain the players detail links.